PhD in Sociology

 The supervisory relationship

+Supervisors are appointed by the Department in consultation with the student.
+A co-supervisor, from within or outside the Department, may also be appointed, depending on the nature of the study.
 At the doctoral level the supervisory relationship is of critical importance.
-The Department encourages individual students and supervisors to negotiate a supervisory contract at the start of their research relationship that addresses mutual expectations around communications, time frames, the submission of draft materials by the student, and feedback from supervisors.
-Feedback from supervisors on progress can be oral or in written form.
+The Department encourages PhD candidates and supervisors to negotiate a supervisory contract at the start of their research relationship, which addresses mutual expectations around communication, time frames for the submission of draft material, and supervisor feedback.
+Supervisor feedback can be in oral or written form.

 Participation in the intellectual life of the Department

 Doctoral students are encouraged to participate actively in the intellectual life of the Department, as far as possible.
-This includes participation in the Department‟s Postgraduate Research Forum (an opportunity for informal discussion among postgraduate students on research issues that meets on a quarterly basis through the year) and the Department‟s general weekly seminar programme.
+This includes participation in the Department’s PhD Research Forum and the Department’s general weekly seminar programme.
+Students may be asked or encouraged to present their work to the Department in the form of seminars.

 Progress reports